 In 2004, Stanford University Library acquired his extensive archive of over 1 million photographs and created the Douglas Menuez Photography Collection at Stanford University Library.
 His fourth book, “Fearless Genius: The Digital Revolution in Silicon Valley 1985-2000,” by Simon & Schuster’s Atria Books, was a #1 bestseller on Amazon’s photo book list and is now available in 6 countries and 17 languages.
 Over 100 million people have seen the project worldwide through the book, traveling exhibits, extensive press coverage and his talks.
 The exhibition of fine art prints from Fearless Genius opened in Moscow at the Photobiennale in March 2012 and has been continuously traveling worldwide with exhibits in China, Spain, France, the UK, and most recently at the Computer History Museum in Silicon Valley, which set a record for attendance.

 Menuez has lectured widely on his years as a witness to the great innovators at conferences and for corporations.
-He serves on the Advisory Board of the Woodstock Center for Photography and divides his time between upstate New York and Manhattan.
-Doug divides his time between the Hudson Valley and NYC.
+He serves on the Advisory Board of the Woodstock Center for Photography and divides his time betwen the Hudson Valley and NYC.